Symbiosis Documentation

 Was this helpful?

-• Symbiosis core smart contracts are open source and available at
+• The Symbiosis Core Smart Contracts are open source and available at .

-• For security audits of Symbiosis core smart contract, please refer to Security Audits.
+• For security audits, please refer to Security Audits.

-In the previous article: Symbiosis Mint-Burn Process, we explained the core idea of cross-chain operations:
+In the previous article: Symbiosis Mint-Burn Process, we explained the core concept of cross-chain operations:

-• Whenever Portal locks tokens on one blockchain -> Synthesis mints tokens on another blockchain.
+• When the Portal locks tokens on one blockchain, Synthesis mints tokens on another blockchain.

-• Whenever Synthesis burns tokens on one blockchain -> Portal releases tokens on another blockchain.
+• When Synthesis burns tokens on one blockchain, the Portal releases tokens on the original blockchain.

-An instance of the BridgeV2 contract is deployed on each blockchain supported by Symbiosis and acts as a proxy between relayers and Portal/Synthesis contracts.
+An instance of the BridgeV2 contract is deployed on each blockchain supported by Symbiosis.
+It acts as a proxy between the Rrelayers Network and the Portal/Synthesis contracts.

-1. The Portal/Synthesis contracts locked on the same blockchain When BridgeV2 is invoked by these contracts, it issues an Oracle request (an event in terms of smart contracts) that contains all the necessary data and instructions to accomplish the operation on the corresponding destination blockchain.
+1. Portal/Synthesis contracts deployed on the same blockchain When invoked by these contracts, BridgeV2 emits an Oracle request (i.e., a smart contract event) that contains all the necessary data and instructions to carry out the corresponding operation on the destination blockchain.

-2. Relayers: transactions signed with an MPC key, the MPC address for this key is stored in the BridgeV2 contract.
-When BridgeV2 is invoked by such a transaction, the instructions from the transaction calldata get executed on the blockchain.
+2. Relayers Network These are off-chain entities submitting transactions signed with an MPC (multi-party computation) key.
+The corresponding MPC address is stored in the BridgeV2 contract.
+When BridgeV2 is called via such a transaction, it executes the instructions included in the transaction calldata on-chain.

-Scheme 1 below shows the BridgeV2 routine during cross-chain operations:
+Scheme 1 below illustrates the BridgeV2 workflow during cross-chain operations:

 Symbiosis WebApp